apostrophecms/docs/docs/reference/modules/piece-type.md

 `label` should be set to a text string to be used in user interface elements related to this doc type.
 This includes buttons to open piece manager modals.

-If not set, Apostrophe will convert the module `name` meta property to a readable label by splitting the `name` on dashes and underscores, then capitalizing the first letter of each word.
+If not set, Apostrophe will convert the module name to a readable label by splitting the `name` property on dashes and underscores, then capitalizing the first letter of each word.

 #### Example